Skip to main content

 Water quality, depth, fish species, and recreation comparison.

-Ida Lake has a higher water quality grade (A, Excellent) than Lobster Lake (B, Good).
+Ida Lake and Lobster Lake both received the same overall water quality grade of A (Excellent).
 Both are in Douglas County, Minnesota.

 With grades this close, the choice between the two lakes turns on non-water-quality factors: depth, fish species, public access, distance from home.
 The per-lake pages below cover all of those.